Dungeons & Adventure

 Adventurer’s Guild

 Your home base for the adventure loop is the Adventurer’s Guild.
-Think of it as the quest board, gear shop, and progression hub for everything above.
+Think of it as the quest board, gear shop, and teleport hub for instanced runs.

 - Check active quests and turn in progress for rewards.